tangledhelix/DP_eugenics/README.md

   - Consensus is to leave the space
   - Use a nbsp to keep wrapping from breaking at that space, to preserve its intentionality.

+#### Equals sign? ####

+On p048, halfway down on the right margin, is what looks like an unexpectedly wide equals sign.
+No promising matches on unicodeplus.com or shapecatcher.com.
+Posted on forum in case anyone knows different; if not, then maybe it's simply an equals sign.

 ### Proofer's notes ###

 Some numbers appear separated by a character similar to a mid-dot.
 There are proofer notes on p092 about this.
 I [posted in the forum][3] about it and one response suggested to use normal period (`.`) unless the entire book used this mid-dot as a decimal point.
 Looking further I located more, on p019.
 Nowhere in the text does a "normal" period appear in a number, so far as I see.